Lemon Supreme Pie Recipe

 - 1 tablespoon lemon juice

-- 3. For cream cheese filling, beat cream cheese and confectioners' sugar until smooth.
+- 4. For cream cheese filling, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped topping and lemon juice.
-Refrigerate 1/2 cup for garnish.
-Spread remaining cream cheese mixture into pie shell; top with lemon filling.
-Refrigerate overnight.
+Spread over pie shell.

 Reviews for Lemon Supreme Pie

 "This is just a wonderful recipe.
 I've made it several times and it always is a hit."